The Applied Innovation Lab is a collaboration hub for employees, customers, healthcare providers, and other partners.

 Every corner of Medtronic is working to transform healthcare — including its IT department.
 The Healthcare Innovation Team, part of information technology, recently opened the doors to the Applied Innovation Lab.

 This is a collaboration space like no other at Medtronic.
-Teams — made up of Medtronic employees, customers, healthcare providers and other partners — can leverage the space as a whole, or take up residence in one of four quadrants of the lab to solve a particular healthcare challenge, like improving on an existing therapies to help patients, or developing new solutions, such as a model of care for a geography that lacks access to healthcare.
+Teams — made up of Medtronic employees, customers, healthcare providers and other partners — can leverage the space as a whole, or take up residence in one of four quadrants of the lab to solve a particular healthcare challenge, like improving on an existing therapy to help patients, or developing new solutions, such as a model of care for a geography that lacks access to healthcare.

 To make innovations meaningful for patients, you must first understand patients.
 That’s why the Healthcare Innovation team relies on user-centered approaches such as Design Thinking.
 They immerse project teams in the patient’s or customer’s experience to understand not just their healthcare need, but how that need fits into their everyday lives.